jassics/security-study-plan/README.md

 10. [Penetration Tester Consultant Resume Sample](https://www.livecareer.com/resume-search/r/penetration-tester-consultant-25926a15cbac482883f8d00d26da0d86)

 ## Finding the right job
 You might see hundreds of job openings, some may be from your dream company.
 But, once you closely look it doesn't match with your skills.
-It seems job title was little misleading and more of a generic.
-Like security researched or security analyst are just few examples.
+It seems job title was little misleading and more of a generic description.
+Like security researcher or security analyst are just few examples.
 So, finetune and narrow down the job search with below websites but not limited to:
 1. Which job title you are targeting?
 2. What skills you have vs what skills JD requires?